 When ZANU was formed in 1963, Sithole joined the party and in 1964 after the party's first Congress in Gwelo (present day Gweru).
 He was appointed as the Publicity Secretary.
 In 1965, he was detained and whilst in prison he began to study for a Masters Degree in Law with the University of London, which he passed.
 The following year, he registered with the University of South Africa pursuing a doctorate degree.
 He completed his studies in May 1974.
 He then defected from ZANU to join UANC.

 Sithole was kidnapped outside the Bird and Bottle Restaurant in Salisbury.
+On 19 October 1975.
 It was reported that this happened after there was a crisis within Muzorewa's camp.
 It was allegedly claimed that he was kidnapped by the Selous Scouts who later killed him and deposited his body in an unused mine shaft.
-It was also rumoured that these scouts were working in cohorts with Muzorewa.
+It was also rumoured that these scouts were working in cahoots with Muzorewa.

 - ↑ 1.0 1.1 1.2 1.3 1.4 1.5 Geoff Hill, Who murdered Edson Sithole?, The Independent, published:13 Oct 2009,retrieved:16 July 2014"